 Because of the variations of hormonal acne, the treatments are also super varied.
 Most hormonal acne occurring during puberty occurs in the T-zone, and can be treated with OTC products.
 People have also been known to try a retinoid and more natural remedies.
 My personal fave is a mix of tea tree oil and aloe vera.
 The aloe vera nourishes and soothes oily skin without over moisturizing, and the tea tree oil disinfects!

 Adult hormonal acne, and hormonal acne caused by hormone imbalances tends to appear on the lower jawline and chin—usually in the form of those blind throbbing monsters I mentioned.
-These are too far below the surface to be reached by topical treatments and for me, can be addressed with birth control.
+These are too far below the surface to be reached by topical treatments and for me, can be addressed with birth control or SKIN DISCIPLINE, a preventative supplement for acne’s long game.
 For quickly melting them when they do show up, especially when you first clock them brewing beneath the surface, KILLA will nix them before they reach their potential.

 Despite popular belief and the insistence of diet culture to never give us a break: diet does not have as large a role in hormonal acne as we may think.
 While sugar, diary and processed gluten can lead to increased inflammation there is no direct correlation between them and hormone levels.

 So, next time you're PMSing and too scared to soothe your psyche with a chocolate bar for fear of aggravating the monster on your chin, UM?
 Just do it!
 You’re already grumpy and you deserve it, dude.